koyopro/astro-cookie-session/README.md

   session.set("userId", form.get("id") as string); // Set the session data
   // session.userId = form.get("id") as string; // You can also use this code

-  session.flash.set("success", "You have successfully logged in."); // Set the flash message
+  session.flash.set("notice", "You have successfully logged in."); // Set the flash message
-  // session.flash["success"] = "You have successfully logged in."; // You can also use this code }
+  // session.flash["notice"] = "You have successfully logged in."; // You can also use this code }

 const userId = session.get("userId"); // Get the session data
 // const userId = session.userId; // You can also use this code
-const flash = session.flash.get("success"); // Get the flash message.
+const flash = session.flash.get("notice"); // Get the flash message.
 The message will be deleted after getting it.
-// const flash = session.flash["success"]; // You can also use this code
+// const flash = session.flash["notice"]; // You can also use this code
 ---

 {flash && <p>{flash}</p>}